team-QMP/FTQMP-Scheduler/README.md

 <!-- ## Examples -->

 ## Citation

-ArXiv submission is available at [HERE]().
+Please see [arXiv]() paper for more details.
 If you use this repository in your research or work, please cite it using the following BibTeX entry:

 ```
 @misc{your_citation_key,